Why Curb Appeal Matters

 7. Keeping Your Options Open

 Stories are told of homeowners who weren't even remotely thinking of selling.
-Suddenly, these folks were approached by a purchaser eager to buy their particular property, even for a sum well above the market price.
-Granted, it’s a long shot but this type of offer does occasionally occur.
+Suddenly, these folks were approached by a purchaser eager to buy their particular property, often for a sum well above the market price.
+A long shot, to be sure, but this type of offer does occasionally occur.
 However, it’s not likely to happen to you unless you have taken excellent care of your curb appeal factor.

 Laura Firszt writes for Networx.com.